supertorpe/mplaynet/README.md

     - reply(uuid: string, originalMessage: Message, message: ArrayBuffer): boolean
     - replyAndListen(uuid: string, originalMessage: Message, message: ArrayBuffer): Promise<Message>
     - broadcast(message: ArrayBuffer)
-- [TO DO] Automatically calculates latency and differences in internal clock timestamp between each pair of nodes
+- Automatically calculates latency and differences in internal clock timestamp between each pair of nodes
 - [TO DO] Stores a buffer of messages, ordered by timestamp, in case the client application needs to reproduce them
 - [TO DO] Implement the Raft consensus algorithm in order to establish a distributed authority